LoveShooter/API-for-mongodb/README.md

-Simple test RESTful API for mongodbl with testing on Heroku
+Simple test RESTful API for mongodb with testing on Heroku